• Skip to primary navigation

 Instructions

-• Measure flour, cinnamon, cloves, baking powder and baking soda into a medium size mixing bowl and whisk ingredients until well combined.
+• Measure flour, cinnamon, cloves, salt, baking powder and baking soda into a medium size mixing bowl and whisk ingredients until well combined.

 • Add a third of your dry ingredients to wet ingredients and mix on low until incorporated.
 Repeat until all dry ingredients have been mixed in, stopping to scrape the sides of the bowl with a spatula when necessary.
 Do not over mix the batter.